 I hope that your pilot is home for the holidays.
 If he is, I celebrate your joy with you!

-If he’s not, I pray that you keep your head up and remember that you are not alone.
+If he’s not, I pray that you keep your head up and remember that you are never alone.
 Your aviation family is right here with you.
-Though it’s not easy, I pray you find the moments of love, laughter, and light and hold onto them with all your might.
+We get it!
+Though it’s not easy, I pray you intentionally seek the moments of love, laughter, and light and hold onto them with all your might.

 Remember: it’s not about celebrating the date on a calendar; it’s about celebrating with the ones you love.

 You are beautiful, aviation sisters.
 Stay strong.

 Just Winging It: Prayers for My Pilot Wife (autographed)

 Add to cart

 Captain on the Road; First Officer at Home (Gold Bars) Soft Jersey Tee